 Welcome to the favorite things gift guides for women AND men for 2018.
 These are the things Brian and I have been using and loving this year - all are tried and true, so you can feel confident in gifting any of these to your family and friends that may enjoy them.

-I think that's the best kind of gift guide, so while I'll gather some specific things I think are cool once in awhile (like gardening items or farmhouse decor), I reserve these annual gift guides for only the things I can recommend from first hand experience.
+I think that's the best kind of gift guide, so while I'll gather some specific things I think are cool once in awhile (like gardening items), I reserve these annual gift guides for only the things I can recommend from first hand experience.
 If you're interested in what we've used and loved from years past (which are all still great gift ideas!), you can see all my past gift guides here.

 There are options for everything from stocking stuffer mints, to books, to personal items, to electronics that cover all price and budget options.
 I thought about keeping the lists to a price point, but then you'd miss out on the one or two splurges that might be just what you're looking for.
 In the end, sticking to what we've thought was worth it seemed the best way to go.